TueftelTyp/BottleFlipDeluxe/README.md

 # 🌟🌟 BottleFlip Deluxe 🌟🌟
-a simple Application to do Bottle-Flips with a realistic chance
+a simple Application to do Bottle-Flips with a realistic chance.
+> *The success rate of a bottle flip varies depending on several factors, but under optimal conditions, it can be around 20% to 40%. -[wikipedia](https://en.wikipedia.org/wiki/Bottle_flipping "wikipedia")*

 ![preview](https://github.com/TueftelTyp/BottleFlipDeluxe/blob/main/images/BottleFlip.gif "preview")